uzbekman2005/postgres-snapshot-taker/README.md

 git clone https://github.com/uzbekman2005/postgres-snapshot-taker.git
 ```
 #### Download zip file.
-After installing zip file unzip it a path you write code.
+After installing zip file unzip it in the path that you write code.

 ## 2 Configuration
 Add your database configuration files to ./database/db_config/config_files.
 Configuration template is given there.